-As general remark, we note that a boundary for which items should be included in the PRA is difficult and maybe arbitrary.
+As a general remark, we note that setting a boundary for which items should be included in the PRA is difficult and maybe arbitrary.
 This is mainly due to those transactions that are either not yet contracted, or are contracted but not yet recognised.
-Since accounting and risk management have different perspectives, the inclusion of any such items depends on the perspective taken: Forecast transactions, pipeline transactions, firm commitments, etc. could more reasonably be included in the PRA from a risk management perspective than from an accounting perspective.
+Since accounting and risk management have different perspectives owing to their different objectives, the inclusion of any such items depends on the perspective taken: Forecast transactions, pipeline transactions, firm commitments, etc. could more reasonably be included in the PRA from a risk management perspective than from an accounting perspective.

-ad (a) We generally support the inclusion of pipeline transactions as they are relevant in the risk position as well as in DRM activities.
-However, we note conceptual concerns as those items are not contractual items, so they are not (yet) recognised in the financial statements.
+ad (a) We generally support the inclusion of pipeline transactions as they are relevant to the risk position as well as to DRM activities in general.
+However, we note conceptual concerns as these items are not contractual items, so they are not (yet) recognised in the financial statements.

-In addition, the general difficulty of boundary as mentioned before would particularly arise in respect of pipeline transactions.
+In addition, the general difficulty of setting a boundary as mentioned before would particularly arise in respect of pipeline transactions.

-ad (b) We partially support the inclusion of the EMB as, on the one hand, it is a relevant risk exposure for the DRM of some banks.
-However, it is not that widespread within the financial sector in our jurisdiction and does not seem that relevant in other industries.
+ad (b) We partially support the inclusion of the EMB as, on the one hand, it is relevant when determining the risk exposure as part of the DRM of some banks.
+However, it is not that widespread within the financial sector in our jurisdiction and does not seem that relevant to other industries.
 On the other hand, including the EMB in a revaluation portfolio would contradict to general accounting principles since it would lead to equity being (re-)measured after initial recognition.

-ad (c) We would prefer if cash flows were based on behavioural assumptions (rather than on contractual terms), when risks are managed on a behaviouralised basis.
+ad (c) We would prefer that cash flows were based on behavioural assumptions (rather than on contractual terms) if and when risks are managed on a behaviouralised basis.
 This particularly includes expectations on prepayments, but also bottom layer considerations.